jtarrio/pascual/manual/chapter2.md

 $
 ```

-There are a couple of differences between the previous program and this one that you may notice immediately.
+There are a couple of differences from the previous program that you may notice immediately.

 The first is the line starting with the keyword `var`.
 That keyword begins a _variable declaration block_.

-A variable is a chunk of memory the program uses to store data.
-You can read data from variables and modify their content, so you can use them to store information (either provided by the user or read from a file or the network), the results of calculations, intermediate steps, or generally anything that is not hardcoded into the program.
+A variable is a portion of memory the program uses to store data.
+You can read data from variables and modify their content, so you can use them to store a value (either provided by the user or read from a file or the network), the results of calculations, intermediate steps, or generally anything that is not hardcoded into the program.

 In the Pascal language, you must declare variables before using them.
-When you declare the variable, you give it a name so the program can refer to it and access its content.
+When you do it, you give the variable a name so the program can refer to it and access its content.
 You also assign a type so the compiler knows how much memory it needs to reserve for the variable, how to represent its content in memory, and what operations are allowed on it.

 This program declares a single variable, named `Who`, of type `string`, which can hold a character string.

-The other difference between this program and the previous one is that, between the keywords `begin` and `end`, there are three statements instead of just one: a call to the `writeln` procedure, a call to `readln`, and, finally, another call to `writeln`.
+The other difference is that, between the keywords `begin` and `end`, there are three statements instead of just one: a call to the `writeln` procedure, a call to `readln`, and, finally, another call to `writeln`.
 Also, notice how the three statements form a sequence and appear separated with semicolons (`;`).

 The first statement uses the `writeln` procedure to write a prompt asking for the user's name.

 The `readln` procedure in the second statement reads some text from the keyboard and puts it in the variable indicated in its parameter.
-Therefore, when the user types `Jacobo` or whatever their name is, this `Jacobo` text string gets put in the variable `Who`.
+Therefore, when the user types `Jacobo` or whatever their name is, this `Jacobo` text string gets stored in the variable `Who`.

 In the third line, `writeln` receives three parameters: the string `'Hello, '`, the variable `Who`, and the string `'!'`.
 As you remember, `writeln` writes the values of its parameters to the screen.
-For the first parameter, it writes out `Hello, `; for the second parameter, it writes out the content of the `Who` variable (`Jacobo`, in my example); finally, for the third parameter, it writes out `!`.
+For the first parameter, it writes out `Hello, `; for the second parameter, it writes out the content of the `Who` variable (`Jacobo`, in my example); for the third parameter, it writes out `!`.
 All together, that forms `Hello, Jacobo!`.

-Finally, as in the previous example, the `end` keyword with a period in the end (`.`) marks the end of the program.
+Finally, as in the previous example, the `end` keyword with a period at the end (`.`) marks the end of the program.

 ### Some things you can try

-This program does many more things than the first one and is so much more interesting!
-Here are some ideas you can try doing to it:
+This program does many more things than the first one and is more interesting!
+Here are some ideas you can try on it:

 Try removing the variable declaration block.
 Does the program compile?
 What is the error message?
 What does the error message _mean_?

-What happens if you try to use a variable you haven't declared?
+What happens if you try to use a variable you didn't declare beforehand?

 So far, we've seen calls to `writeln` with one and three parameters.
 How many parameters can `writeln` take?
 Can it take two?
 Four?
 Twenty?
 Zero?
 How do you even pass zero parameters to `writeln`?
 Do you need to use parentheses if you have zero parameters?
 What even _happens_ if you pass zero parameters to `writeln`?